 Corporations: To get materials on how to set up / dissolve / etc. a foreign corporation, call CSC (800-221-0770), CT and/or Thomson Research Services (800-874-4337).

 Offshore Businesses and Tax Havens: Reliable country-by-country information on "offshore jurisdictions" a/k/a "tax havens" in Tax Havens of the World (Matthew Bender) and Langer on Practical International Tax Planning (PLI).
-Tax Havens is available on Lexis (2NDARY;TAXHAV), and Langer is available on Westlaw (PLIREF-INTXTP).
+Tax Havens is available on Lexis (2NDARY;TAXHAV).
+See the Practicing Law Institute entry for how to access the Langer treatise.
 Also useful: Foreign Tax and Trade Briefs (Matthew Bender), which is also available on Lexis (2NDARY;FORTAX).

 The Trident Trust company posts an overview of the business climate in key offshore countries.
 KYC News (formerly Offshore Business News & Research) sells information on incorporations civil lawsuits, bank & insurance licenses (granted or revoked), companies liquidated & more from the Cayman Islands, Bermuda & the Bahamas (with more hopefully coming soon).
 The corporate laws of most "offshore" countries are published in Commercial Laws of the World, now part of RIA's World Wide Tax Law Service, available by subscription through Checkpoint.